 You can also offer PDFs (for any niche) that are value-packed!
 They don’t have to be anything DIY/design related.

 People love tangible items.

 It’s why libraries still exist.
 Even though we both know there’s an online version or audio book for any book you could imagine.

 So, creating something beautiful and tangible – that people can print out is a real winner these days.

 Quizzes are popping up all over the place lately, and for good reason!

 Quizzes can be an interactive way to generate leads, while your customers get something fun and a bit different than what’s normally offered for lead magnets.

-Krista Dickson has an excellent example.
+Krista Dickson had an excellent example.
 One of her lead magnets is a quiz called “What Kind of Entrepreneur Are You?”.
 Take a look for yourself:

-And if you’re wondering how to create these quizzes, be sure to check out Colin Newcomer’s post on quiz & survey plugins for WordPress.
+And if you’re wondering how to create these quizzes, be sure to check out Colin Newcomer’s post on WordPress quiz plugins.